A Sumo Logic CloudWatch Source allows you to gather metrics data from an Amazon resource.

 - Scan Interval.
 Use the default of 5 minutes, or change this value to indicate how frequently Sumo Logic should poll the CloudWatch API.
 To learn more about polling interval considerations, see AWS CloudWatch Scan Interval below.

 - Total Metrics.
 This field displays the total number of metrics (unique metric time series) that will be collected if the Source is created with the current configuration.
 If all of your CloudWatch metrics are published at a 1 minute interval, then "Total Metrics" will also be the total number of 'data points per minute' that are generated by this source.
 However, if your CloudWatch metrics are published every 5 minutes, then you would divide this number by 5 to get the number of 'data points per minute' that would be generated by this source.
-The field automatically refreshes the count when there are changes to the following fields: Regions, Namespaces, Access Key ID, and Secret Access Key.
+The field automatically refreshes the count when there are changes to the following fields: Regions, Namespaces, or AWS credentials.

 - Click Save.